-Child safety for kids
+Child road safety

 The number of children seriously injured saw a decline in 2014, reaching the second lowest recorded level at 2,029.
 But, fatalities grew by 5 compared with 2013 to reach 53.
 Of the total, 29 were pedestrians, 18 were car occupants, and 6 were pedal cyclists.